adalton/apue3/Chapter04/Readme.md

 8. When running the program in Figure 4.16, we check the available disk space with the `df(1)` command.
 Why didn’t we use the `du(1)` command?

+   The `du(1)` command estimates disk usage by iterating over the contents of a given directory and collecting the size of each entry.
+Since the program Figure 4.16 unlinked the file, the `du(1)` command would not find it when it searched the directory.

 9. In Figure 4.20, we show the `unlink` function as modifying the changed-status time of the file itself.
 How can this happen?